MissValeska/CSE-115A-GeneSearcher/README.md

 * The ability to export the report in either CSV or JSON format for processing in external tools
 * A filtered report option.
 The user should be able to query for specific traits they are interested in and the program will generate a report containing only data relevant to that query.
 * An information window that can help the user understand where / how to access there raw genetic material from websites such as 23AndMe
+* Context discovery system that can use context provided by academic articles in dataset to understand what issues certain snps are related to.
+The current data set includes data points which have statements such as "10% increased risk" but do not include the necessary context to understand what that increased risk relates to.
+This context can usually be found in the referenced articles linked to by opensnp.
+A system that can crawl these articles in the data collection process and discover that context would greatly increase the usefulness of the product.
+* Subject matter tags.
+These could be used to classify the snps in to broad categories that might make it easier to develop systems wich allow the user to filter the results down to just the information they are interested in learning about.
 * GUI enhancements